CampaignChain/campaignchain-docs/open/administrator/configuration/cta.rst

 .. code-block:: yaml

-    campaignchain.tracking.id_name: 'cctid'
-    campaignchain.tracking.js_route: '/tracking.js'
-    campaignchain.tracking.js_class: 'CCTracking'
-    campaignchain.tracking.js_init: 'cc'
+    campaignchain_core:
+        tracking:
+            id_name: cctid
+            js_route: /tracking.js
+            js_mode: prod
+            js_class: CCTracking
+            js_init: cc

-With *campaignchain.tracking.id_name*, you can define the name of the URL parameter which CampaignChain attaches to links pointing to a connected channel.
+With *campaignchain_core.tracking.id_name*, you can define the name of the URL parameter which CampaignChain attaches to links pointing to a connected channel.
 Make sure the name you choose is short and as unique as possible, to avoid that it collides with other parameters that might already be in the URL.

-The URL of the tracking script itself can be changed with *campaignchain.tracking.js_route*.
+The URL of the tracking script itself can be changed with *campaignchain_core.tracking.js_route*.
 There you defined the path aka URI to the script relative to the base URL where CampaignChain is installed.

-The name of the JavaScript class that appears inside the tracking script can be customized with the *campaignchain.tracking.js_class* parameter.
+The name of the JavaScript class that appears inside the tracking script can be customized with the *campaignchain_core.tracking.js_class* parameter.

-Finally, *campaignchain.tracking.js_init* allows you to define the name of the JavaScript function that is being called to pass the Channel ID in the tracking code.
+Finally, *campaignchain_core.tracking.js_init* allows you to define the name of the JavaScript function that is being called to pass the Channel ID in the tracking code.